North to Maine: Philosophic and literary allusions

 Throughout the play, Lengel continually references J. R. R. Tolkien's The Lord of the Rings in both its literary and cinematic incarnations.
 The main character's Trail Name is "Frodo," he carries a copy of The Fellowship of the Ring, and he wears a replica of The One Ring around his neck, which at the end is left hanging from the sign on top of Katahdin.
 During the second act, the characters remark that "The Lord of the Rings is basically a thru-hike," and Nick/Creature Man refers to the band of hikers as "the Fellowship."

 Before the climax of the first act, the philosophy of Friedrich Nietzsche is referenced in a monologue comparing Adam/Frodo's Romantically inspired journey with Nietzsche's philosophy of aestheticism: living one's life as a work of art.

-The play's title is taken from the final line of a poem by Earl Shaffer, the first person ever to walk the Appalachian Trail in its entirety:
+The play's title is taken from the final line of a poem by Earl Shaffer, the first person to walk the Appalachian Trail in its entirety: